Dakshin22/amiibo-suite/README.md

 Currently, I'm working on a feature where users can check a checkbox next to a result to add it to their "collection".
 This will allow collectors to keep track of what amiibo they own through the app.

+I'm also working on styling and UI/UX changes.

 # Challenges

 In the app, one future feature is the ability for a user to add a figure to their "collection".
 This is done by checking a box next to the respective figure.
 One challenge I had was moving the checked state from the `Card.js` component to the app component to "lift state up" so future components could see which cards were checked and which weren't.